Lichtblick-Suite/lichtblick/README.md

 Foxbox will be accessible in your browser at [localhost:8080](http://localhost:8080/).
 It can also be installed by using the desktop aplication versions available on [github releases](https://github.com/bmw-software-engineering/foxbox/tags).

+## Open Source

+Foxbox follows an open core licensing model.
+Most functionality is available in this repository, and can be reproduced or modified per the terms of the [Mozilla Public License v2.0](/LICENSE).

 ## Contributing

 Foxbox is written in TypeScript – contributions are welcome!